 This guide is written to assist others working on similar projects and to promote better design for active travel across the industry.

-The author Tom Bailey MRICS MCIHT was Network Manager for the National Cycle Network for North East England 2012 to 2015 and works as a Sustainable Mobility Consultant based in Tynemouth.
-This most recent edition draws on time spent with the Urban Cycling Institute at University of Amsterdam.
+The author Tom Bailey MRICS MCIHT was Network Manager for the National Cycle Network for North East England 2012 to 2015.